 ENGLAND AND THE BRITISH EMPIRE.
 The origins and growth of English institutions and their spread to other parts of the world.
 Particular attention is devoted to the English contribution in government and law, to Britain's relations with the rest of the world, and to the rise and decline of its empire.
 The second semester begins in 1700.
 Prerequisite: none.
-Offered: 201 in the fall semester; 202 in the spring semester.
+Offered: as staffing permits